JoaquinBadillo/concurrency101/README.md

 76127
 ```

-More documentation can be consulted visiting the github pages for this repository.
+More documentation was generated using docstrings and Hex, it can be consulted visiting the [GitHub Pages](https://joaquinbadillo.github.io/concurrency101/) for this repository or generated after executing `mix docs`.

 ---